Krakenos/irc-like-chat/README.md

 # irc-like-chat
-Basic chat client and server
+Basic chat client and server.
+Communication between client and server is done via socket.
+Server supports creating multiple rooms(each room having seperate thread) in which multiple users can communicate with each other, similar to IRC(but way more barebones).
+Chat client has basic javafx ui.
+Javadoc is written in Polish due to the fact project was made as an assignment(I'm sorry).